master-hax/aosp-system-core/init/readme.txt

 Commands
 --------

-exec <path> [ <argument> ]*
+exec [ <seccontext> [ <user> [ <group> ]* ] ] -- <command> [ <argument> ]*
-   This command is not implemented.
+   Fork and execute command with the given arguments.
+The command starts after "--" so that an optional security context, user, and supplementary groups can be provided.
+No other commands will be run until this one finishes.

 execonce <path> [ <argument> ]*
    Fork and execute a program (<path>).
 This will block until the program completes execution.
 This command can be run at most once during init's lifetime.
 Subsequent invocations are ignored.
-   It is best to avoid exec as unlike the builtin commands, it runs the risk of getting init "stuck".
+   It is best to avoid execonce as unlike the builtin commands, it runs the risk of getting init "stuck".

 export <name> <value>